igithub14/TCP_Socket_Test/README.md

 Referring to the file , I must consider the following dependencies:

-  • Platform Technology: internal representations of numbers and objects
+  • Platform Technology: internal representations of numbers and objects \n
   • Location: hard-coded machine addresses
   • Time: all components have to be available at the same time
   • Data Format: the list of parameters and their types must match